alchimya/iOS-LazyTableView/README.md

 # iOS-LazyTableView
-A subclass of the UITableView with an easy lazy loading implementation.
+A subclass of the UITableView with an easy lazy loading (infinite scroll) implementation.

 # How to use
 With this UITbaleView subclass, you can implement, in a very easy way, a table view with a lazy loading system when the table view is scrolling down.